MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   :scale: 30
   :align: center

   *Figure 10.
-"Data" tab where to provide the sample location(s) where to predict specific ages and/or provide data.
-The extra window shows the location of the samples, here in the Sion area (data from Valla et al., 2012)*
+"Data" tab where to provide the sample location(s) and number of observations by thermochronometers.
+The extra window shows the location of the samples, here in the Rhone valley area (data from Valla et al., 2012)*

 Tectonic tab